 There are natural fat bombs hidden in many healthy foods.
-Avocado is an excellent example of this: with 50 grams of fat per fruit, fruit provides just as much fat as in one and a half bars of chocolate.
+Avocado is an excellent example: with 50 grams of fat per fruit, fruit provides just as much fat as in one and a half bars of chocolate.
 Still, avocado is healthy because of the many nutrients it contains.

-Walnuts are a second good example, and they have around 65 grams of fat per 100 grams.
-In small quantities, they are a good and healthy snack for in between meals.
+Walnuts are a second good example; they have around 65 grams of fat per 100 grams.
+They are a good and healthy snack in between meals in small quantities.

-You don’t eat industrially produced fruit yoghurt in the morning, but lean yoghurt with fresh fruit.
+You don’t eat industrially produced fruit yogurt in the morning but lean yogurt with fresh fruit.
 Instead of red, high-fat fish such as tuna or salmon, it is better to use white, low-fat fish such as saithe or cod.